What is Freemasonry?

 How do you become a Freemason?

-- Be male and 21 or over (follow this link for information on women Freemasons)
+- Be male and 21 or over (for information on lady Freemasons, read Wives or partners lower down)

 - Believe in a supreme being.

-- Contact us to let us know you’re interested, see our contact page.
+- Contact us to let us know you’re interested…you can contact Royal or Portus Felix lodge on their respective contact pages.

-- Have a quick chat with one of our members, either by phone or face to face.
+- Have a chat with one of our members, either by phone or face to face.

 - Assuming everyone is happy (including you) set a date for your Initiation into the Lodge.